For where your treasure is, there your heart will be also.

 Alice felt literal pain in her chest, in addition to the annoying tummy ache that won’t go away.

 “You’re flying with Papa?”

 Leye made a face, akin to a little boy showing displeasure at the mention of a least favorite parent.
 He and Papa had never gotten along.
-From the day Papa suffered a major heart attack and was forced to take a break off the ministry by his doctors, he had been at loggerheads with Leye who had immediately taken his place.
+From the day Papa suffered a major heart attack and was forced to take a break off the ministry by his doctors, Alice noticed that he had been at loggerheads with Leye who had immediately taken his place.
 But she suspected the beef had started long before then.

 “The old man doesn’t approve of the wedding.
 He doesn’t like her.”

 “I don’t know his reasons but really, who cares?
 He didn’t like Diane at first as well.”